-The Arboretum offers free informational tours in Longenecker Horticultural Gardens and the Wisconsin Native Plant Garden.
+The Arboretum offers free informational tours in Longenecker Horticultural Gardens (LHG) and the Wisconsin Native Plant Garden (WNPG).
 Spring and summer tours are Wednesdays at 7 p.m., and fall tours are on Saturday afternoons.
 Tours are open to the public and begin at the Arboretum Visitor Center.
 They are intended for adults.

 With more than 2,500 types of plants on display, Longenecker Horticultural Gardens feature an internationally recognized collection of trees, shrubs, and vines.
 It is a resource for the study of landscape plants by educators, the public, and the nursery trade.
 The gardens hold major displays of lilacs, flowering crabapples, viburnums, conifers, and many other plant groups.